 Today Dave and Jill’s daughter, Lisa Baue, still fosters the ideals of compassionate, attentive assistance to families who have lost a loved one, along with a belief in the support of the community.

 Over the years, the Baue family has expanded their assistance to St. Charles County with their chapel in O’Fallon, Ownership of a Cemetery, St. Charles Memorial Gardens, the largest and most beautiful cemetery in the region that serves all faiths, and their Funeral and Memorial Center complete with a Crematory, Reception Center and a Flower and Gift shop.
 Other services they have added include a full service grief support program to assist families in coping with personal loss, and most recently a new service for Pet Burials, Cremations and Tributes.

-For over 75 years, the Baue family has been committed to providing the best in life-honoring service, and we will continue that commitment to you and your family for many years to come.
+For 80 years, the Baue family has been committed to providing the best in life-honoring service, and we will continue that commitment to you and your family for many years to come.